113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dl class="parml">
 <dt class="pt dlterm">&lt;plan_identifier&gt;</dt>
 <dd class="pd">TThe name or GUID of the service plan that you want to enable.
-If you enter a non-unique service plan name, for example "Standard" or "Basic," you are prompted with service plans to choose from.
+If you enter a non-unique service plan name, for example "Standard" or "Basic," you're prompted with service plans to choose from.
 To identify a service plan name, select the service category from the home page, then select **Add** to view the services for that category.
 Click the service name to open the details view, then you can view the names of the service plans that are available for that service.</dd>
 <dt class="pt dlterm">&lt;organization&gt;</dt>
 <dd class="pd">The name or GUID of the {{site.data.keyword.Bluemix_notm}} org to remove from the service's visibility list.</dd>
 </dl>